 Ram or Push Bending

 Ram or push bending, as the name implies, uses a ram to force the extruded metal piece on a bending die.
 A die pushes the extrusion onto the pressure dies, forcing the extrusion into your desired bent form.
-With programmable bend angles, this form of bending allows close proximity to multiple plane bends, though only one radius can be bent at a time.
-Ram bending offers inexpensive tooling and good bend precision with low per-bend cost.
+With programmable bend angles, this form of bending allows close proximity to multiple planes bends, though only one radius can be bent at a time.
+Ram bending offers inexpensive tooling and good bend precision with a low per-bend cost.

-Ram or Push Bending is ideal for components such as boat gunnels, portable structure supports, wheelchair frames and medical beds.
+Ram or Push Bending is ideal for components such as boat gunnels, portable structure supports, wheelchair frames, and medical beds.

 Hydraulic Rotary Draw Bending

 In the hydraulic rotary draw bending process, manufacturers place extruded aluminum onto a bender and hold it in place with a stationary or sliding pressure die and clamping block.
 The round bending die, powered by hydraulics, is rotated up to 90 degrees, bending the extrusion as it rotates.
 With this method, an extrusion can only be bent one radius at a time.

 Incorporating a mandrel or other tool component to grip the rotary die can prevent creasing or misshaping of the product, though its use isn’t required.
 The single axis-controlled revolution can bend within one-tenth of a degree for extremely precise bend angles.